ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 The changes above are mostly for guidance - you may want to use your own Docker image, but it should follow the guidelines listed later in this document.

+Instead of the original DockerSpawner, you actually need to use a slightly enhanced version of that spawner called VariableDockerSpawner
+- that is set by assigning to c.JupyterHub.spawner_class as above.
+Corresponding alternatives are available for the other spawners provided in the `dockerspawner <https://github.com/jupyterhub/dockerspawner>`__ package if you are using those instead.

 The allow_named_servers option is a standard JupyterHub option where every user gets more than just their single 'My Server' Jupyter environment.
 They can add extra environments by specifying a name.
 ContainDS Dashboards makes use of this by running the presentation servers as named servers -